Property Tax Calculator for All States 2024

 Property Tax Rates for All States

-To calculate your property tax, you will need to know the assessed property value and the mill levy on your property.
+To calculate your property tax, you must know the assessed property value and your property tax rate.
 With these two numbers, you can easily get an estimate for your property tax, but the accuracy of your calculation will depend on how accurate your inputs are.
-If you do not know your mill levy, you can estimate it by using the average mill levy for your state or the median for the US.
-The national median property tax rate is 1.03% as of December 2021.
+If you do not know your property tax rate, you can estimate it using the average tax rate for your state or your county.
+The national median property tax rate is 1.09% in 2024.

 Assessed Home Value